g-adopt/g-adopt.github.io/docs/team.md

 ---

 Will is a computational geoscientist at the ANU's Research School of Earth Sciences, funded as a post-doctoral researcher by the Australian Centre for Excellence for Antarctic Science (ACEAS).
-Will's focus is on developing next generation (forward and inverse) finite element models to better understand polar contributions to sea level change.
-Before joining ANU he developed a new model for ocean flow under ice shelf cavities in Antarctica using the Firedrake finite element framework.
+Will's focus is on developing next-generation (forward and inverse) finite element models to better understand polar contributions to sea level change.
+Before joining ANU, he developed a new model for ocean flow under ice shelf cavities in Antarctica using the Firedrake finite element framework.
 At ANU he is working as part of a cross-disciplinary team to develop a 'state-of-the-art' Glacial Isostatic Adjustment (GIA) model to reduce uncertainty in sea level projections.
 </figcaption>
 </figure>
 </div>